West Siberian Laika: Character and behavior

 The West Siberian Laika is very affectionate and devoted to the master.
 The majority of them bark at strangers approaching the house.
 Their attitude to unfamiliar people varies individually and depending on the situation.
 Some dogs first bark and then wag their tails, greeting the guest and allow themselves to be petted.
 Many West Siberian Laikas are aloof with a strange person, avoid hands and watch him suspiciously.
 Some dogs become protective of the master, his family and their property.
 Many West Siberian Laikas accept a new owner with difficulty and need time to adjust to a new place.
 According to standard, aggressiveness to unfamiliar people is not typical.
 West Siberian Laika is highly territorial and may be aggressive to other intruding dogs of the same sex.
 Adult Laikas, especially males, should only hunt with dogs raised in the same household.
-West Siberian Laika can easily learn to leave alone farm animals and are naturally capable of telling apart wild game from domesticated animals.
+West Siberian Laika has good friend or foe judgement and are naturally capable of telling apart wild game from domesticated animals, with ability easily learn to distinguish farm animals and leaving them alone.
 Cats of the same household are accepted, but stray cats will be treated like game.